rnprakash/home/README.md

-For ease of use, create a `home' alias
+For ease of use, create a `home` alias

     alias home='git --work-tree=$HOME --git-dir=$HOME/.home'

-Create a `.home' directory and initialize it
+Create a `.home` directory and initialize it

     cd
     mkdir -p .home && cd .home